kydzoster/symbols/README.md

 #### Client Stories Testing

-1. To be able to register quickly without the site taking any unneccesary information.
+1. To be able to register quickly without the site taking too much information.
 * When signing up to the site I am currently only asking for a 'Username' and 'Password' to be able to edit or create content.

 2. To be able to find country containing any symbols.
 * Index page aka Symbols page contains search bar, home page contains all symbols in the database and Countries page contains only countries currently in the database.

 3. To be able to navigate around the site with ease.
 * The site's navigation bar is fixed therefore it is very obvious how to navigate from page to page.

-4. To be able to edit or delete enties, only available when logged in.
+4. To be able to edit or delete entries, only available when logged in.
-* To edit or delete symbol can be done only from Home page.
+* To edit or delete symbol can be done only from Home page, other pages are read only.

 5. To be able to add content when discovered that country does not exist, this will offer to add it if you are logged-in and transfer you to add symbol page, otherwise it will offer to log in if not logged in.

 #### Manual Testing